davidwisch/physicscode/site/involved/style.markdown

 Note how it appended the *.png* exrension and prefixed the path with */images/*.

-You should this to insert images into your pages.
+Use this plugin to insert an image into a page.

 *image* plugin is located at: